JGManito/get-torrent-name-from-file/README.md

 # get-torrent-name-from-file
 Parses the torrent file for the name or path tags and uses those as new filename

 This small program arose from the necessity of finding out the contents of around 100 torrent files whose filenames where lost after data recovery.
-It is provided as-is, with no code clean-up nor variable naming consistency for the moment, and future cleaning is unlikely unless someone messages me to request it (or does a PR).
+It is provided as-is, with no code clean-up, no removal of debugging lines, no removal of unused variables nor variable naming consistency for the moment, and future cleaning is unlikely unless someone messages me to request it (or does a PR).

 This repository contains two files:
  - A C source code file with the parser